exercism/csharp/exercises/concept/basics/.meta/design.md

 ## Learning objectives

-- Know what a variable is.
+- Know what a variable is
-- Know how to define a variable.
+- Know how to define a variable
-- Know how to update a variable.
+- Know how to update a variable
-- Know how to use type inference for variables.
+- Know how to use type inference for variables
-- Know how to define a method.
+- Know how to define a method
-- Know how to return a value from a method.
+- Know how to return a value from a method
-- Know how to call a method.
+- Know how to call a method
-- Know that methods must be defined in classes.
+- Know that methods must be defined in classes
-- Know about the `public` access modifier.
+- Know about the `public` access modifier
-- Know about the `static` modifier.
+- Know about the `static` modifier (only in `after.md`)
-- Know how to define an integer.
+- Know how to define an integer
-- Know how to use mathematical operators on integers.
+- Know how to use mathematical operators on integers
-- Know how to define single- and multiline comments.
+- Know how to define single- and multiline comments

 ## Out of scope

-- Naming rules for identifiers.
+- Naming rules for identifiers
-- Generic values.
+- Generic values
-- Memory and performance characteristics.
+- Memory and performance characteristics
-- Method overloads.
+- Method overloads
-- Nested methods.
+- Nested methods
-- Lambda's.
+- Lambda's
-- Named parameters.
+- Named parameters
-- Optional parameters.
+- Optional parameters
-- Classes.
+- Classes
-- Organizing methods in namespaces.
+- Organizing methods in namespaces
-- Visibility.
+- Visibility

 ## Concepts